 To connect a computer display

-- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) into the monitor port (3) □ on the computer.
+- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 Plug the display cable (2) into the monitor port (3) \square on the computer.